We support Cache Creek preservation, restoration, and enhancement of the watershed.

 Field trips for the 2018-19 school year will be held on Mondays and Tuesdays starting in September and continuing through May.
 A calendar of open dates can be found below.
 We will start taking reservations for 2018-19 field trips on June 4, 2018, and will continue until all spots are filled.

 To reserve a field trip spot, fill out the Reservation/Program Guidelines form below and return to Mikayla Peterson at firstname.lastname@example.org.
 Spots will be reserved on a first come first serve basis.
 This form confirms the date, time, number of students and chaperones, and your choice of activities.
 We DO NOT reserve spots until we receive a completed and signed Reservation/Program Guidelines form.
-The Conservancy does not charge for r the field trip, however, there may be a small materials fee associated with a few stations, if selected.
+The Conservancy does not charge for the field trip, however, there may be a small materials fee associated with a few stations, if selected.
 Limited transportation scholarships are available.

 We require at least one chaperone for every six students, however, two chaperones are recommended for each activity group.
 For example, if you divide your group into four sub-groups, then we request eight adults.
-The adults supervise the groups as they rotate through activities or they may be asked to help with a station.
+The adults supervise the groups as they rotate through activities or they may be asked to help lead a station.

 Programs are presented outdoors rain or shine unless you or the Nature Preserve staff determines that conditions are too extreme.
 If needed, we will work to reschedule the visit.